scoggins/minemeld-ansible/README.md

 - ``{{ ansible_distribution }}.yml``

 Example: for Ubuntu 14.04 the playbook will look for Ubuntu-14.04.yml, then for Ubuntu-14.yml and then for Ubuntu.yml

+## Vagrant Build Support

+Vagrant build support is still experimental.
+To use it do the following:

+$ mkdir code
+$ git checkout git@github.com:PaloAltoNetworks/minemeld-core.git code/minemeld-core
+$ git checkout git@github.com:PaloAltoNetworks/minemeld-webui.git code/minemeld-webui
+$ git checkout git@github.com:PaloAltoNetworks/minemeld-node-prototypes.git code/minemeld-node-prototypes
+$ vagrant up

+Once the install finishes you should be able to browse to https://localhost:16443/ and see minemeld or use:

+$ vagrant ssh

+To drop to a shell on the ubuntu box.